World class consultant delivering IT-enabled business change

 Clive Taylor is a world class expert in technology-enabled business change.

-Working with corporate boards to leverage information technology, he has implemented significant change projects for major brands, supported by global systems deployment covering design, build and implementation.
+Working with corporate boards to leverage information technology, he has implemented significant change projects for major brands, including large scale IT infrastructure integration and technology upgrades, data centre migrations, and global systems deployments.

-His track record embraces being CIO for a US$2 billion professional services firm and independently managing multinational change programmes, mergers and acquisitions.
+His track record embraces being CIO for a US$2 billion professional services firm and independently managing multinational change programmes within complex multi-party environments.

 Make contact to discover more about Clive Taylor and how he can help.